lsst-ts/ts_phosim/README.md

 ## 6. Reference of PhoSim with active optics (AOS)

-- The original work was done by Bo Xian and Chuck Claver.
+- The original work was done by Bo Xin and Chuck Claver.
 The source code can be found in: [IM](https://github.com/bxin/IM).